how to keep chickens disease free

 #1.
 Keep a Clean Coop

-Having a space for your flock that is clean is an effective way to keep everyone healthier.
-This includes the coop, roost, and the nesting boxes.
-You can use bedding to keep smells down in between cleanings and add fresh herbs to nesting boxes.
 Scrape boards under roosts will make it easier for you to quickly spot clean, heavily soiled areas, more often keeping the air in the coop clean and fresh.

 #2.
 Change Out Water Daily

-Water is the source of all healthy living things, and the same is true with your chickens.
+Water is the source of all healthy living things, and the same is true with our chickens.
 Replace any water in the coop daily to encourage your chickens to drink more often.
 Hydration can go a long way to keeping your entire flock healthier.

 Regularly change out dirty or contaminated water to prevent the spread of potential diseases and illnesses.